-For almost a quarter of a century, a wealth of readers—from prisoners to priests—have embraced Jerry Braza's insight in this book, adopting and integrating the mindful practices and habits it presents.
-This new edition now expands on the author's formula and approach, introducing in-the-moment thinking and techniques for achieving clarity, focus and energy to a new generation of readers.
+Thousands of readers—from prisoners to priests—have embraced Jerry Braza's insights in this book—adopting and integrating the mindful practices and habits it presents.
+This new edition expands on the author's time-tested approach, introducing in-the-moment thinking and techniques for achieving clarity, focus and energy to a new generation of readers.

-Readers will encounter reflections, actions and practices that will guide them in:
+This practical guide to mindfulness contains reflections, actions and practices that will guide you in: